FoldLeft-lsb/re-ql-example/README.md

 Out of habit I use npm to install packages, yarn is fine. ```npm run start``` etc. to run the dev server.

+If you want to try it out, feel free to clone this project, or better just copy the code and put it in you own project, there's so little of it.

 #### So

 I'm trying to keep this as simple as possible, generic and non-restrictive.